lxe/supermoon/README.md

 # Supermoon (spm)

-WARNING: This is a work (of art) in progress.
-Please don't use.
+ > WARNING: This is a work (of art) in progress.
+Please don't use in production.

 A hacky, cached top-level npm package installer.
 Hopefully to become a less hacky npm client.